MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pos/barcode-scanner-driver.md

 The Windows Software Development Kit (SDK) 10 is also required, but this is installed as part of Microsoft Visual Studio.

 > [!NOTE]
 > The sample driver does not require any barcode scanner hardware to function because it operates on a software device.
-If you have a hardware device you wish to use with the sample, you can still use the driver by adding the device's hardware ID to the INF file.
+If you have a hardware device you wish to use with the sample, you can still use the driver by adding the device hardware ID to the INF file.

 ## Download and extract the sample